-- To ensure there are a sufficient number of educators to meet ratios each time children are being educated and cared for, the service will ensure a roster is completed and made available for educators to review. - When creating a roster, the Coordinator will take the number of expected children enrolled into consideration and roster accordingly.
+- To ensure there are a sufficient number of educators to meet ratios each time children are being educated and cared for, the nominated supervisor will ensure a roster is completed and made available for educators to review. - The Nominated supervisor will develop and maintain rosters that ensure continuity of care and adequate supervision at all times when children are in attendance at the OOSH Service including: - I. visiting and returning from the children's toilets